KhairulAzmi21/ionicbook/chapter1/use-npm-to-install-cordova-libraries.md

-# Step 2: Use npm to install Cordova Libraries
+# Step 2: Use npm to install the Ionic CLI and Cordova for native app development

-If you have followed the step 1 of installing npm, now lets use the npm to install cordova.
+If you have followed the step 1 of installing npm, now lets use the npm to install **Ionic CLI** and **Cordova**.
 Apache **Cordova** is a popular mobile application development framework owned by Adobe now as PhoneGap.

-Ionic 2 use Cordova to access mobile native features like camera.
+**Ionic 3** use Cordova to access mobile native features like camera.

 ## Steps to install Cordova: